Planning and executing your first backpacking adventure can be exhilarating and daunting all at once.

 There’s really no wrong way to pack a backpack, but having a system goes a long way.

 Taking the time to put a method to the madness will result in a more enjoyable, and arguably, more comfortable first multi-day outing into the woods.
 Once you develop a solid packing plan, you might start to find this portion of your trip enjoyable, and find your own creative way to stash your stuff.
 Below, I’ll lay out my favorite packing methods that I picked up from a few years living in the White Mountains of NEMO’s home state of New Hampshire.
-Feel free to pick and choose what works for you, and customize this packing plan to fit your own trip needs and gear.
+Feel free to pick and choose what works for you, and customize this packing plan to fit your own backpacking trip needs and gear.

 When I started guiding, I was, to be frank, a hot mess.
 I had gear strapped all over me, I packed things I would NEVER use, and I just overall didn’t have a clue.
 Luckily, I make friends quickly and a coworker helped lead me in the right direction.
 She taught me the brick-and-mortar method of packing and that is what I will be sharing with you today.